-Activity Impact License for GCSE Pod for students in Year 10 and 11 Deputy Headteacher conducted a review of student and departmental engagement and determined that the licence was being used and would be renewed.
+Activity Impact License for GCSE Pod Deputy Headteacher conducted a review of student and for students in Year 10 departmental engagement and determined that the licence was and 11 being used and would be renewed.
 Public speaking workshop for students in English.
-Positive feedback from student, staff and organisers of the event.
-License for Language Perfect Engagement figures for streams and downloads of the Language Perfect programme.
+Positive feedback from student, staff and organisers of the event. - Engagement figures for streams and downloads of the Language License for Language Perfect Perfect programme. r chect programme.
 Stardome interactive learning day for Year 7 Physics students.
 Positive feedback from student, staff and organisers of the event.